Aberdeen School District Title 1, Part A Complaint Process

-1. Complaint to Program Director.
-If you are unable to resolve your concerns with your child’s Title 1/LAP teacher or principal, contact the school district’s Title 1/LAP Program Director, Jim Sawin.
-He will meet with you and may facilitate a meeting between you and school staff to reach a positive outcome.
+1. Complaint to Program Coordinator.
+If you are unable to resolve your concerns with your child’s Title 1/LAP teacher or principal, contact the school district’s Title 1/LAP Program Coordinator, Nani Villarreal.
+She will meet with you and may facilitate a meeting between you and school staff to reach a positive outcome.

 2. Complaint to School District Superintendent.
 You can file a formal complaint by writing a letter to your Superintendent that describes what happened and what you want the district to do.
 Your letter must be signed.
 The Superintendent will send you a written letter within 30 calendar days or their decision and describe reasonable actions the district will take.

 3. Appeal to the School Board.
 If your complaint is not resolved or if no action is taken by the district, your next step is to appeal to the school board.
 You can file an appeal by writing a letter to the Board, and explain why you do not agree with the Superintendent’s written decision, and what you want the district to do.
 The letter must be filed with the Secretary of your School Board by the 10th calendar day after you received the Superintendent’s response letter.